abmajith/verilog-riscV32I-machine/README.md

 instead we have *Iimm* (a signed extension of immediate field).

-But wait a minute, we have 9 variants in this type, and we dont have *funct7*, how exactly we choose correct instruction for execution by just using *funct3*?
+But wait a minute, we have 9 variants in this type, and we dont have *funct7*, how exactly we choose correct instruction for execution by just using *funct3*? <br />
-Ans: Let go back and read *arithmetic I-type instructions*, now we know that only
-		overlapping can happens for *SRLI, SRAI*, when *funct3==101*.
+Ans: Let go back and read *arithmetic I-type instructions*, now we know that only overlapping can happens for *SRLI, SRAI*, when *funct3==101*.
 So?
-	    Recall once more information, for doing shift operations in 32 bit instruction register, we need only 5 LSB's of immediate field, the remaining 7 bit is not actually needed, when compiler or assembler produce such code, it should efficiently use this space to inform the hardware to choose either *SRLI* or *SRAI*.
+Recall once more information, for doing shift operations in 32 bit instruction register, we need only 5 LSB's of immediate field, the remaining 7 bit is not actually needed, when compiler or assembler produce such code, it should efficiently use this space to inform the hardware to choose either *SRLI* or *SRAI*.  <br />

-		*RISC-V* have specification for this operation,
-		if imm[10]th bit (i.e instruction 30th bit) is zero
-		it has to perform *SRLI* otherwise it has to perform *SRAI*.
+*RISC-V* have specification for this operation, if imm[10]th bit (i.e instruction 30th bit) is zero it has to perform *SRLI* otherwise it has to perform *SRAI*.